 In Orkney there is never a shortage of things to do or places to visit.
 South Ronaldsay and Burray are joined to the Mainland by the Churchill Barriers which were built in the 1940’s primarily as naval defences to protect the anchorage at Scapa Flow.

 You may be interested in the following places and events on South Ronaldsay;

-There are three grocery shops in St Margaret’s Hope: Doull’s, Robertson’s and The Trading Post.
+There are two grocery shops in St Margaret’s Hope: Doull’s and The Trading Post.
 The Trading post is also a Post Office which sells newspapers and magazines as well as a wide range of groceries.
 Doull’s is an Alladin’s cave of groceries, household items, meat and bread and well worth a look around.
 The staff are very helpful and are always keen to provide visitors with any help or assistance they can providing local knowledge.
-Robertson's is on the opposite side of the road nearby.